agoodge/LUNAR/README.md

 - utils.py : functions for loading datasets, pre-processing, graph construction, negative-sampling
 - LUNAR.py : GNN model and training procedure
 - requirements.txt : packages for virtualenv
-- data.zip : files for the HRSS dataset
+- data.zip : files for the HRSS dataset (other datasets can be downloaded at links provided)
 - saved_models.zip : pretrained LUNAR models for HRSS with neighbour count k = 100 and "Mixed" negative sampling

 ## Experiments